cmpsc100-allegheny-college/project/README.md

 As the project develops, the Office of the Mayor expects progress.
 You will provide a `Progress Report` of no fewer than `500 words` which responds to questions in the `docs/progress.md` file.
-This will be accompanied by a demonstration 1 week later which should confirm or exceed expectations set by the writing in this document.
+This will be accompanied by a demonstration a few days later which should confirm or exceed expectations set by the writing in this document.

 #### Project Demonstration